MarcRodrigFelix/u_should_play/README.md

 ## Description.

-Welcom to U Should Play.
+Welcome to U Should Play.
 This is a web app for game lovers of all kind, where you can post a game you feel very proudly of and really want gamers out there to experience at least once.
 A game so wonderful you just can't stand by and let fellow gamers miss.

 ## What is U Should Play
   * Single Page Application